guarani/Collapsible-UINavigationBar/README.md

 ## Usage

+Use a `PVSCollapsibleBarNavigationController` instead of a `UINavigationController` in your project.
 In your view controller that contains scrollable content (i.e. a `UIScrollView` or something that contains one, like a `UITableView`) implement the UIScrollViewDelegate:

 ```